-There’s always a way even if you love someone as much as you love travelling.
+Sure, long-distance relationships have a bit of a bad reputation, but there’s always a way even if you love someone as much as you love travelling.
 I met a couple of long-term travellers in relationships who would go home to their partners every few months before continuing their travels.
 You just have to find a way that works for you and your partner.

-Should you break up?
+The big question: Should you break up?

 Of course, if your partner tries to stop you from living your solo travelling dreams then dump them.
-Frankly you don’t want to waste valuable time on that!
+Frankly, you don’t want to waste valuable time on that!

 Leaving your partner behind to travel the world is easier said than done.
 Believe me, I’m not belittling it.
 Despite all the challenges, it’s still possible.
 You can absolutely travel solo and be in a relationship.
 Be open and honest with them about it and you might just find that your relationship is so much stronger for it!